joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 #### Brew Install

 Homebrew is a Mac package utility.
-To install a package, thype the following in the command line `$ brew install package-name` (NB: do no actually type the `$` sign, this just indicates a command line environment).
+To install a package, type the following in the command line `$ brew install package-name` (NB: do no actually type the `$` sign, this just indicates a command line environment).
 To see which packages are installed: `$ brew list`.

 Install the following package and research what it does on Google (you will be using in to check your assignment).